SummVD/SummVD/README.md

 If you want to try a custom dataset, you will have to call it : dataset_name + "_documents.pkl" and the gold : dataset_name + "_gold.pkl".
 You will then be able to run it with :
 ```
---dataset_name "dataset_name" --nb_sentences n --optimisation_rate xxx
+--dataset_name "dataset_name" --nb_sentences n --heuristic_rate xxx
 ```
-Optimisation rate (optionnal) means xxx * len(documents) optimisation of parameters.
+heuristic_rate (optionnal) means xxx * len(documents) to automaticaly choose the parameters.
 By default it is set to 0.004.
 Arrange yourself to have at least 15 or more examples in order to get the best results.
 The .pkl data has to work with :
 ```
 documents = pickle.load(open(dataset_name + "_documents.pkl", "rb"))